-When you are in a trance state you enter into the brain wave state known as the REM state (rapid eye movement).
-In this brain wave state you lay down new patterns for interpreting the world.
-Hypnosis engages this brain wave state, to create new helpful patterns in your mind to achieve your goals.
+During these trance states, you enter the REM (rapid eye movement) brain wave state, where you establish new patterns for interpreting the world.
+Hypnosis leverages this state to create beneficial patterns in your mind, enabling you to achieve your goals.

 If you frequently imagine the worst-case scenario, you inadvertently slip into a hypnotic trance, ultimately convincing yourself of its validity.
 Over time, this pattern takes root in your mind, shaping your thoughts and actions.

 While it’s effortless to enter a trance when engaging in enjoyable activities, it’s equally effortless to fall into a negative trance when consumed by worry or anxiety.
 Breaking free from these negative trance states can be challenging, making it difficult to think or feel positively.

 So, does hypnosis genuinely work?
 Absolutely!
 It’s a natural part of our daily experiences, silently influencing our perceptions and beliefs without our conscious awareness.